WilliamTuominiemi/NFT-Art-Platform/readme.md

 ### Drawing

-Draw drawings and dave them to your profile.
+Draw drawings and save them to your profile.
 Drawings are saved on the database as Base64 strings.

 <img src="./public/draw.png/" alt="Draw" width="400"/>